 4. Water Purifier

-Water purifier is a great method to treat hard water at home.
-RO water purifier dissolves all the minerals in hard water and kill all the bacteria.
-Whereas, UF water purifier ensures that all the unwanted minerals like Zinc, Lead are filtered while purifying hard water for drinking.
+Water Purifier is a great method to treat hard water at home.
+RO Water Purifier dissolves all the minerals in hard water and kill all the bacteria.
+Whereas, UF Water Purifier ensures that all the unwanted minerals like Zinc, Lead are filtered while purifying hard water for drinking.

-Get a good quality water purifier for hard water.
+Get a good quality Water Purifier for hard water.
 This will eliminate all the unnecessary salts and minerals from the hard water, and letting you enjoy the taste of purified, soft water.

-With the above hard water solutions for home, reduce the negative effects of hard water and keep your appliances safe.
+With the above hard water solutions for the home, reduce the negative effects of hard water and keep your appliances safe.